MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Register devices in Autopilot

-As stated above, DFCI can only be applied on devices registered in Windows Autopilot by your reseller or distributor and is  supported on Surface Pro 8, Surface Laptop Studio, Surface Go 3, Surface Pro 7+, Surface Laptop Go, Surface Laptp Go 2, Surface Pro 7, Surface Pro X, and Surface Laptop 3.
+As stated above, DFCI can only be applied on devices registered in Windows Autopilot by your reseller or distributor and is  supported on Surface Pro 8, Surface Laptop Studio, Surface Go 3, Surface Pro 7+, Surface Laptop Go, Surface Laptop Go 2, Surface Pro 7, Surface Pro X, and Surface Laptop 3.
 For security reasons, it’s not possible to “self-provision” your devices into Autopilot.
 To learn more, see Surface [Registration Support for Windows Autopilot](surface-autopilot-registration-support.md).

 ## Manually Sync Autopilot devices

 Although Intune policy settings typically get applied almost immediately, there may be a delay of 10 minutes before the settings take effect on targeted devices.
 In rare circumstances, delays of up to 8 hours are possible.
-To ensure settings apply as soon as possible, (such as in test scenarios), you can manually sync the target devices.
+To ensure settings apply as soon as possible, such as in test scenarios, you can manually sync the target devices.

 - In Endpoint Manager at  devicemanagement.microsoft.com, go to **Devices > Device enrollment > Windows enrollment > Windows Autopilot Devices** and select **Sync**.